Turn your sewage treatment plant into a power station and actively contribute to climate protection in your

 The use of the available chemical energy represents a great opportunity for municipalities, wastewater associations and operators of sewage treatment plants to evolve from an energy user to an energy producer and thus, on the one hand, to reduce costs and, on the other hand, provide an important contribution to climate protection and energy transition.

-Our first regional workshops have taken place in Döbeln, Germany in October 2017 and Bottrop, Germany in February 2018 and most recently in Timisoara, Romania in April 2018.
+Our first three regional workshops have taken place in Döbeln, Germany in October 2017, in Bottrop, Germany in February 2018 and most recently in Timisoara, Romania in April 2018.
 Read about the workshops here: